 The first indicator of fertility is the temperature.
 Progesterone (from the corpus luteum) causes a slight increase in waking temperature - this is used to confirm ovulation.
 In order to detect the subtle change, the temperature must be taken on waking, at the same time each morning and after resting for at least three hours.
 The temperature reading must be clearly marked on a reliable recording system.
 Blank charts and instructions for use can be found in the download area.

-The waking temperature has two distinct levels: after the period the temperature stays at the lower level.
+In a cycle where ovulation occurs (an ovulatory cycle), the waking temperature has two distinct levels.
+After the period the temperature stays at the lower level.
 Immediately after ovulation it rises by around 0.2 degrees centigrade to the higher level.
 The temperature remains at the higher level until the start of the next period: this is a biphasic cycle.
 The temperature rise helps to identify the end of the fertile time.
 There must be 3 undisturbed high temperatures above the level of the previous 6 low temperatures.
 The third high temperature must be a minimum of 0.2 deg.C.
 This is known as the 3 over 6 rule.
 To identify the appropriate temperatures, draw a horizontal line (cover-line) on the line immediately above the highest of the low-phase temperatures.
-Then draw a vertical line to divide the high and low-phase temperatures (see images below).
+Then draw a vertical line to form a cross dividing the low- and high-phase temperatures (see images below).

 The temperature rise may occur abruptly, slowly or as a step-rise.
 There must always be 3 temperatures in the top right quadrant and 6 in the lower left.
 If the third high temperature is not at least 0.2 deg.C wait for a fourth high temperature which just needs to be above the cover-line.